NServiceKit/NServiceKit/README.md

 ## Download published NuGet binaries without NuGet

-GitHub has disabled its download feature so currently NuGet is the best way to get ServiceStack published releases.
+GitHub has disabled its download feature so currently NuGet is the best way to get NServiceKit published releases.
 For environments that don't have NuGet installed (e.g. OSX/Linux) you can still download the published binaries by extracting them from the published NuGet packages.
 The url to download a nuget package is: